Post #2: Time to test the machine

 Early planning stages

 • A first iteration of “chronologic order” of events in terms of what major systems require to be commissioned first, and what systems follow up.
-The first iteration serves as a start point, and inevitable will suffer for changes, and we will talk about change management.

 • A first approach to a commissioning budget can be done at this stage, with an accuracy of ±50%.